Documentation

 Developing Documentation Locally

-- Install the required dependencies in development environment using the
+- Install the required dependencies from the repository root:

-- Serve the live documentation locally This command starts a local development server that automatically rebuilds the documentation when changes are made .
-It is useful for previewing changes in real-time.
+- Serve the documentation locally.
+This starts a development server that automatically rebuilds when files change:

-This generates the static site files in the
+- Build the documentation.
+This generates the static site in

 Deployment

-The documentation is automatically deployed to GitHub Pages using a GitHub Actions workflow defined in .github/workflows/mkdocs-gh-pages.yml.
+The documentation is automatically validated and deployed to GitHub Pages using .github/workflows/mkdocs-gh-pages.yml.